WPsites/WPide/readme.txt

 4. Default colour picker image

 == Changelog ==

+= 2.2 =
+* Add restore recent backup facility - It's a primative implementation at this point but it does the job.
+See FAQ note.
+* Turned on the LESS mode when a .LESS file is edited
+* Made the autocomplete functionality only be enabled for PHP files otherwise it can be a pain to write txt files like this one!

 = 2.1 =
 * Ramped up the version number because the last one was just getting silly
 * Interface changes to make the editor take up more screen space.
 Including hiding the WP admin menu and footer.